 “$10,000 in a student- or parent-owned 529 plan will reduce eligibility for need-based aid by as much as $564, while $10,000 in a grandparent-owned 529 plan will reduce aid eligibility by as much as $5,000.”The Wall Street Journal, Journal Reports: Funds & ETFS “How a Grandparent’s “529” Account Affects Financial Aid.

-Just about every State as well as investment firms offer a 529 plan savings and other savings alternatives.
+Just about every State, as well as investment firms, offer a 529 plan savings and other savings alternatives.

 Wondering how much to invest?
 Checkout Collegebacker calculator on their homepage.
 Plug-in some numbers to get an idea of what your savings will be.

 “We ask a couple of questions and then recommend an age based investment fund based on their risk preference”.CollegeBacker

-“Our families are saving 43% more on average because of the ease of gifting.
+“Families are saving 43% more on average because of the ease of gifting.
 This is a feature of our service that is especially important to cash-strapped millennial families, many of whom have college debt of their own”Collegebacker

 You know how people say “what goes up must come down”.
 Well, when it comes to paying for a college education you can pretty much expect for the cost to continue going up and never come down.
 Some people start saving as soon as they get the news of a baby on the way, and some people start much later.
 However, as I found out, Collegebacker makes it easier to save for college.
 Its never too early or too late to start saving for the road to college.
 In fact, you can start a 529 plan for someone who is in college already.

 Hope this helps make it easier to start saving for college.

 *(as of the date of the Brochure on Collegebacker website)Some graphics made with Canva.